 If something like that happened to you, you are not alone.

-It is hard to believe that so many bike accidents would occur in Vermont even though we rank as one of the top states for bike safety in the entire country.
+It is hard to believe that so many bike accidents would occur in Vermont and Plattsburgh, NY even though our area ranks as one of the top states for bike safety in the entire country.